Lalatendusamal/Survival_Prediction_in_Marine_Ship_using_Computational_Intelligence_Techniques/README.md

 4.Identifying and handling the missing values 5.Encoding the categorical data
 6.Splitting the dataset
-7.Feature scaling
+7.Feature scaling.

 Implement the Best Model:

 1.Logistic Regression: predicts the output of a categorical dependent variable.
 Therefore, the outcome must be a categorical or discrete value.
 It can be either Yes or No, 0 or 1, true or False, etc. but instead of giving the exact value as 0 and 1, it gives the probabilistic values which lie between 0 and 1.

-2Support Vector Machines: The goal of the SVM algorithm is to create the best line or decision boundary that can segregate n-dimensional space into classes so that we can easily put the new data point in the correct category in the future.
+2.Support Vector Machines: The goal of the SVM algorithm is to create the best line or decision boundary that can segregate n-dimensional space into classes so that we can easily put the new data point in the correct category in the future.
 This best decision boundary is called a hyperplane.

-3Linear SVC: The objective of a Linear SVC (Support Vector Classifier) is to fit to the data you provide, returning a "best fit" hyperplane that divides, or categorizes, your data.
+3.Linear SVC: The objective of a Linear SVC (Support Vector Classifier) is to fit to the data you provide, returning a "best fit" hyperplane that divides, or categorizes, your data.
 From there, after getting the hyperplane, you can then feed some features to your classifier to see what the "predicted" class is.

-4Random Forest: Random Forest is a classifier that contains several decision trees on various subsets of the given dataset and takes the average to improve the predictive accuracy of that dataset
+4.Random Forest: Random Forest is a classifier that contains several decision trees on various subsets of the given dataset and takes the average to improve the predictive accuracy of that dataset.

 Apply the ANN model: